shreykshah/university-toolkit/README.md

 ## Updates

+* Due to the number of requests, I will upload my LaTeX homework template.
+However, this may take some time as I am currently in the middle of other work and the template needs to be cleaned up for public use.
 * [OnlineProctorSpoofer](#introduction): Removed due to recent developments.
 I do not plan on making this available again.
 If interested, feel free to email me; I'd be happy to go over the concepts in broad strokes.
 * [DistanceBetweenMultiplePoints](#introduction): Removed this script as I am no longer supporting it (low useage, high number of support requests).
 If you want the codebase, feel free to email me asking for it.
 * [CourseScraper](https://github.com/shreykshah/CourseScraper): fixed compatibility issues